Liquid Shredder builds boards with 3 technical priorities:

 Each Polystyrene foam formulation has specific characteristics that make it attractive for particular board applications.

-•EPS has a history of successful board applications
+•EPS has a history of successful technical board applications

 •EPS has the best balance of long term performance, stability and health/environmental concerns.